firebug/har-export-trigger/README.md

 page content you need to yet set the following preference in your Firefox profile:

+`extensions.firebug.netexport.secretToken`

+To start automated collecting of HTTP data you need to set the following preference:

 `devtools.netmonitor.har.enableAutoExportToFile`

 The script on your page can look like as follows: